coleifer/peewee/docs/peewee/api.rst

     Field class for storing decimal numbers.
 Values are represented as ``decimal.Decimal`` objects.

-.. py:class:: CharField(max_length=255)
+.. class:: CharField(max_length=255)

     Field class for storing strings.

     .. note:: Values that exceed length are not truncated automatically.

-.. py:class:: FixedCharField
+.. class:: FixedCharField

     Field class for storing fixed-length strings.

     .. note:: Values that exceed length are not truncated automatically.

-.. py:class:: TextField
+.. class:: TextField

     Field class for storing text.

-.. py:class:: BlobField
+.. class:: BlobField

     Field class for storing binary data.

-.. py:class:: BitField
+.. class:: BitField

     Field class for storing options in a 64-bit integer column.